psyc-201/xiang2023/README.md

 - First, set up environment using `pixi install` then `pixi setup`
 - Can preview writeup, presentation, or both using `pixi run preview writeup`/`pixi run preview presentation`/`pixi run preview`
-- Can render writeup, presentation, or both using `pixi run render writeup`/`pixi run render presentation`/`pixi run preview`
+- Can render writeup, presentation, or both using `pixi run render writeup`/`pixi run render presentation`/`pixi run render`
 - To deploy rendered documents, render locally then deploy the rendered files

 > [!IMPORTANT]
 > This repository contains key submodules for the experiment code and modeling code.
 To load them, run `git submodule update --init --recursive` after cloning the repository.
+(Whenever need to update submodule(s) to remote changes, run `git submodule update --remote [path]`.)

 > [!WARNING]
 > To fetch data from OSF, need to set OSF_PAT (e.g., using a `.Renviron` file).
 If OSF_PAT is specified, the data will be fetched and resaved as `data/...-anon.csv`, assuming their contents are already non-identifiable (see `writeup/index.qmd`).
 Double-check that they are before committing them.
 If OSF_PAT is not specified, the anonymized data will be assumed to be already accessible in `data/`.